Sumo Wrestling: Things to Know

 There are over 600 professional Sumo wrestlers and over 40 Sumo stables in Japan.
 There are 6 divisions in Sumo: Makuuchi (max 42), Juryo (fixed at 28), Makushita (fixed at 120), Sandanme (fixed at 200), Jonidan (about 185), Jonokuchi (about 40).
 Wrestlers enter sumo in the lowest jonokuchi division, and ability permitting, work their way up to the top division.
 The grand tournament is only played by Makuuchi wrestlers.

 Also there are several ranks in Makuuchi devision: Yokozuna (the grand champion), Ozeki (champion), Sekiwake (the second champion), Komusubi (the third champion) and Maegashira.
 There has been only 72 Yokozuna wrestlers in the history of Sumo and currently 4 of them still play.
 (April 2017)

 The grand Sumo tournaments are held 6 times every year: three in Tokyo (January, May and September) and one in Osaka (March), Nagoya (July) and Fukuoka (November), and each tournament lasts for 15 days.

 Check more details about to How to Buy the Tickets and Watch Sumo in Japan:

 Watch the morning practice

-There is also an unique way to see Sumo by visiting a Sumo stable and watch their morning practice.
+There is also a unique way to see Sumo by visiting a Sumo stable and watch their morning practice.
 It’s totally private and exclusive experience to watch Sumo wrestlers very close.
-Booking available at the following link!

 ▽Related Articles ▽